Mill Creek (Delaware River tributary): History

 In 1885, the "Atlas of Properties Near the Philadelphia and Trenton Railroad" by G.M.
 Hopkins, give Mill Creek shows the stream from its source to the confluence with Queen Anne Creek (Mill Creek) as Mill Creek, but, below that as Otter Creek.
 Some modern maps show Mill Creek all the way to the Delaware except that the estuary itself is labeled as Otter Creek.

 The east branch of Mill Creek is also known locally as Black Ditch Creek.

 Lake Magnolia was originally a soil borrow site during the Pennsylvania Turnpike construction decades ago.

 Silver Lake appears to have been created around 1701 after a dam was built in 1687 to power a mill in Bristol.
 Due to the rust-colored water, baths were built beginning in 1773 and completed in 1801 as it was thought to cure many diseases.
 Silver Lake has been dredged a number of times to remove silt.

+In March 2023, approximately 8,000 gallons of "latex finishing material" leaked into Otter Creek.
+The material leaked from a pipe at a Trinseo plant.
+Residents of Philadelphia were advised to drink bottled water on March 26, as there was a chance tap water may have been impacted.